 The longer he worked, the madder he got.
-Whoever (and he definitely knew now who) created this curse put in tremendous effort, time, and magical energy.
+Whoever created this curse put in tremendous effort, time, and magical energy.
 This magic was as sophisticated as he’d ever seen, even compared to his own.

 He glanced at the clock.
 It was past 1:30 in the morning.
 He had been at this now for half a day.
-Thankfully he was finally making inroads.
+Thankfully he was making inroads, however grudging and slow they were.
 He believed he had found the spell’s authentic bits.
-Dutifully and painstakingly he followed them to their source.
+Dutifully and painstakingly, he followed them to their source.
 All spells had a source, a kernel, a seed.
 Find that, and he would likely find the means to eliminate it.

 He put his work down, then flourished his hand and disappeared back home.
 He was hungry and needed a bite to eat.
 Hungry, yes—but not tired.
 Outrage had energized him in a way he hadn’t felt in many moons.
 When he finally discovered what the spell was designed to do, he’d—